Quintusnz/Math-Dash/design-documentation/README.md

-# Math Dash Design Documentation
+# Ready Steady Math Design Documentation

+> **Note:** Ready Steady Math was previously referred to as 'Math Dash' in earlier internal drafts.

-Welcome to the comprehensive design documentation for **Math Dash**.
+Welcome to the comprehensive design documentation for **Ready Steady Math**.
 This repository serves as the single source of truth for the User Experience (UX), User Interface (UI), and Interaction Design of the application.

 ## 📚 Documentation Structure

 ### 1. [Design System](./design-system/style-guide.md)
-The foundational elements that make up the Math Dash visual language.
+The foundational elements that make up the Ready Steady Math visual language.
 - **[Style Guide](./design-system/style-guide.md)**: The central reference for our design philosophy.
 - **[Tokens](./design-system/tokens/)**: Colors, Typography, Spacing, and Animations.
 - **[Components](./design-system/components/)**: Reusable UI elements (Buttons, Cards, Modals, etc.).